prashantbaher/tcc-blog/2-solidworks-macro.md

 If you are a *total begineer* and want to learn how to create `VBA macros` in *Solidworks* than follow these tutorials in order they are given.

-If you have done `VBA programming` in *Solidworks* before and you are somethings specific then go to that topic.
+If you have done `VBA programming` in *Solidworks* before and you are looking for somethings specific then go to that topic.

 ## General Solidworks Functions